Control node selection

 memory: high

-You can use the nodeSelector section to request a specific node pool by label values.
+Use nodeSelector to target a pool by label.
 For example, on GKE:

 apiVersion: app.redislabs.com/v1